 Cross Government Climate Hub

 In our respective climate groups, we are all trying to build a better future.
-By raising awareness, connecting like-minded people and often providing emotional support; we are all giving our members an avenue to channel their diversity of emotions into positive actions to address the Climate and Biodiversity Crisis.
-However, in the Collective we have struggled with time; there is never enough and, no matter what we get done, we know there is always more that needs to be done.
-We have seen many members burn out or have to step back to concentrate on day jobs and personal commitments as the strain of volunteering becomes too great.
-This is common in climate groups around the world and perfectly represents the problem: meeting the urgent challenges of daily life prevents us from addressing something that threatens the very existence of our daily lives as we know them.
+By raising awareness, connecting and supporting we are helping our members channel their emotions into positive climate actions.
+However, in the Collective we have struggled with time and capacity; there is never enough.
+We have seen many members burn out or have to step away as the strain of volunteering becomes too great.
+This is common in climate groups around the world and perfectly represents the problem: meeting the challenges of daily life prevents us from addressing something that threatens the very existence of our daily lives as we know them.
 We know that failing to address our situation quickly enough will mean future generations will not have lives with the same opportunities, stability or even the safety that we see today.

 Building resilience and climate impact across all parts of the Public Sector